-Fig. 11.
-Lobe visualization for multiple scattering validation for a set of two-layer materials.
-For each example, we list the microflake type, reflectance γ , roughness α and thickness T of each layer.
-The first two columns represent the entire BSDF (top and bottom hemispheres), with pixel rows corresponding to a discretization of incoming directions, and pixel columns corresponding to outgoing directions.
-The latter four columns visualize the outgoing lobe given a fixed incoming direction at the specified angle θ .
+Fig. 10.
+Lobe visualizations for multiple scattering for a set of single-layer materials.
+Monte Carlo simulation of the multiple scattering is used as the ground truth.
+For each example, we list the microflake type, reflectance γ , roughness α and thickness T. The first two columns represent the entire BSDF (top and bottom hemispheres), with pixel rows corresponding to a discretization of incoming directions, and pixel columns corresponding to outgoing directions.
+The latter four columns visualize the outgoing lobe given a fixed incoming direction at the specified angle θ (in radians) with pixel rows corresponding to the elevation angle of the outgoing direction, and pixel columns corresponding to the azimuth angle of the outgoing directions.

-map is used for the middle layer.
-Note the distinct effects of both front lighting and back lighting: white specular reflection on the front, and strongly peaked colored back-lighting due to forward scattering.
+scattering.
 The common alternative solution of using a Lambertian transmission lobe is also demonstrated; the back-lighting is not anywhere as strong and peaked.
 This effect cannot be achieved without forward scattering, which is simple to model with our approach, but there is a lack of comparable analytic material models with this behavior.
 Existing solutions require a separate BSDF model just for this case [Burley 2015].
-Window shade scene.
-In Fig. 1, we model a layered fabric window shade material.
-Two SGGX models are used: the inside is a fiber-like flake with thickness 1 and roughness 0.1, and the outside layer has the same thickness and roughness 1.0 (essentially isotropic scattering).
-We show the indoor view with three lighting settings: sun only (left), lamp only (middle), and both sun and lamp (right).